cylc/cylc-admin/docs/user-research/MO-user-groups-feedback.md

   to the right audience, else it would be too specialised or simplistic.
 [We said we agree.]
-* ??: It could also be helpful to include answers to frequently asked questions (FAQs) via a dedicated page or in a sutiable component.
+* ??: It could also be helpful to include answers to frequently asked questions (FAQs) via a dedicated page or in a suitable component.
 [We said we thought that was a good idea, & we would consider it, though that something of that nature might be better placed in the documentation.]